 Over the years, DCA has trained more than 1,000 paravets.
 Most graduates are now working in one of DCA’s field programmes or are operating their VFUs which are fully privatised.

-DCA has now been striving for some time to obtain an official registration of the Charikar Training Centre.
-It is expected that the Ministry of Labour will register the DCA Training Centre at short notice.
-In the meantime, the DCA training curriculum is being translated in English in order to have it audited by an external specialist.
+DCA has been striving for some time to obtain an official registration of the Charikar Training Centre.
+On the 23rd of March 2019, DCA received an official certification by the Afghan Ministry of Labour.
+In 2018, the DCA training curriculum has been translated in English in order to have it audited by an external specialist of OIE, the World Organisation for Animal Health.